jclark/satpulse/FEATURES.md

 We should be able to do some configuration of the GPS, in particular to enable the periodic messages that we understand.

 Advanced users who have manually configured their GPS should be able to turn this off.

+Some really cheap GPS systems do not have flash memory, and so cannot save their configuration.
+These need to be configured on start-up.

 I am not sure how far to go here.